RAD-140 (Testolone): Results, Before-and-After Pictures, Dosages

 • Cerebrovascular accident (stroke)

-The second individual, who shared his before-and-after transformation, reported a substantial increase in blood pressure.
+The second user, who published his before-and-after transformation, reported a significant rise in blood pressure.

-This is likely attributable to SARMs passing through the liver, which stimulates the hepatic lipase enzyme, resulting in a reduction of high-density lipoprotein (HDL) cholesterol levels.
-Feig et al. (2017) demonstrated that HDL cholesterol is protective for cardiovascular health, with higher levels associated with decreased arterial plaque accumulation [32].
+This is likely due to SARMs passing through the liver, which stimulates the hepatic lipase enzyme, causing high-density lipoprotein (HDL) cholesterol levels to decrease.
+Feig et al. (2017) found that HDL cholesterol is beneficial to heart health, with high levels reducing arterial plaque [32].

-Another potential factor influencing adverse blood lipid profiles is RAD-140’s absence of aromatization.
-In contrast, several anabolic steroids convert to 17β-estradiol (a form of estrogen), which exerts a less pronounced impact on cholesterol levels.
-Estrogen has a beneficial effect on HDL concentrations; therefore, researchers suggest that inhibiting this conversion may be detrimental to cardiovascular health [33].
+Another possible contributing factor to undesirable blood lipids may be RAD-140’s lack of aromatization.
+In contrast, several anabolic steroids convert to 17β-estradiol (a type of estrogen), causing less significant shifts in cholesterol levels.
+This occurs due to estrogen having a positive effect on HDL levels; therefore, researchers have found that inhibiting this conversion is not optimal for cardiovascular health [33].

 Testosterone Suppression

-While all SARMs tend to suppress endogenous testosterone synthesis, the impact of RAD-140 appears more pronounced than that of other SARMs, attributable to its heightened potency.
+All SARMs appear to have a suppressive effect on endogenous testosterone.
+However, RAD-140’s impact appears to be more pronounced than that of other SARMs due to its potency.

 Gynecomastia and Water Retention